FREQUENTLY ASKED QUESTIONS

 All Group Ride participants will receive their RTR21 t-shirt and commemorative bib during packet pick-up Thursday, July 8 or at the event itself.

 All Virtual Challenge participant who raise at least $252 by June 1 will receive their RTR21 t-shirt in the mail with their commemorative bib in June.
 T-shirts will continue to be mailed on a rolling basis as virtual riders reach the $252 fundraising milestone.

-The deadline to earn Hincapie incentive gear before the event is May 1, 2021.
-This gear will be available for pick-up during early check-in hours or at the event itself for Group Ride participants.
+For riders who earned Hincapie incentive gear by the May deadline, this gear will be available for pick-up during early check-in hours or at the event itself for Group Ride participants.
 Virtual Challenge participants will be mailed ordered incentive gear in July.
 The final deadline to earn incentive gear or other top fundraising prizes will be July 31, 2021.
 All Hincapie gear will be ordered after July 31 and shipped to participants in October 2021.

 WHERE CAN I FIND FUNDRAISING TIPS AND TOOLS?

 Check out our fundraising page!